Maxels88/openxls/README.md

 openxls
 =======

 This is a copy of the LGPL shared openxls library.
-It's no longer supported by the owners, but we're using it and are fixing things as we encounter any problems.
-If you find an issue, please open an issue on Github and/or provide a pull request.
+It's no longer supported by the owners, but we're using it and are addressing problems as they crop up.
+If you find an issue, please open an issue on Github and/or provide a pull request with a patch.
 For any issues logged, please provide a small simple test case.
 Small simple Excel files are also useful in dealing with the multitude of file formats and versions out there.
-Complete stack traces and logs (at debug and trace level) also help.
+Complete stack traces and logs at trace level also help.

 OpenXLS supports col/row/cell inserts (and updates formula references when doing so), so this makes it invaluable to us.
 This was one of the reasons we switched from Apache POI (which is also a good library and we have used successfully on several projects).
 However, we